Skip to content

 4. Does Salvia Show Up on a Drug Test?

-Normal drug tests don’t usually include salvia drugs.
+Regular drug tests don’t usually include Divinorum Salvia drugs.
 Most drug tests are made to find commonly used substances like opiates, cocaine, and marijuana.
 Salvia may be detectable by specialized drug tests, especially if specifically tested for it.

 Salvia drug is renowned for its potent and quick-acting effects, lasting up to an hour.
 Salvia is classified as a Schedule I drug in the United States despite being legal in some countries due to its high abuse potential and lack of established medical applications.